alexbyrnes/Datapiece/README.md

 Differences between standard paragraph text and "data documents":

-"Data documents":
+Data documents:

-     * Have little context to use for correction, values tend to be codes, dates, and numbers, or non-dictionary words such as first and last names.
+* Have little context to use for correcting errors.
+Values tend to be codes, dates, and numbers, or non-dictionary words such as first and last names.
 * Have markup used to identify the data to the human eye that is difficult for OCR applications to distinguish from characters, and symbols.
 * Come in large numbers: disclosure forms, tax documents, election results, and other institutional forms.

 *Page segmentation is part of the preprocessing done by OCR programs to divide a printed page into paragraphs, headers, sidebars or other blocks of text.

 ## Installation